Joshuabarradas234/finance-bi-dashboard/README.md

 FROM retail_sales
 GROUP BY date
 ORDER BY date DESC;
-Example 2 – Top 5 Products by Revenue
+Top 5 Products by Revenue

 sql
 Copy